winsandymyint/weather-in-yangon/README.md

 # weather-in-yangon
-Call the openWeatherMap for Yangon, MM.
+Request the data from openWeatherMap API for Yangon, MM.
 Show back the data (Temperature, wind, cloudiness, Humidity) by using Angular.